Digg StumbleUpon LinkedIn YouTube Flickr Facebook Twitter RSS Reset

 Q 25. agents that reduce LES pressure are all except

-Q 27. length of adult esophagus
+Q 27. characteristic of oropharyngeal dysphagia

 Comments are closed.